gcaglio/gCenter/ROLES.md

 POWER_MGMT      like VIEWER but can also poweron and poweroff

 # How to assign role to a user
-In this version you have to assign roles directly on the database. <br/>
+In this version you have to assign ADMIN role to the first admin user you create. <br/>
-Roles could be assigned on specific vm, hosts or with wildcards.<br/>
+Roles can be deleted and added from the web UI by users with ADMIN role.<br />
+Roles can be added on HOST or on single VM.
+The web UI will help identifying all the discovered/configured objects.<br/>

 # Viewer role
 By default, creating a user will assign "VIEWER" role by default.<br/>